cpg314/pv_inspect/README.md

 ## Usage

 ```
-Mount a PVC on a new pod, shell into it, and mount if (via SSHFS) if desired
+Mount a PVC on a new pod, shell into it, and mount it (via SSHFS) if desired

 Usage: pv_inspect [OPTIONS] [NAME]